Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Methodology

-Across all models and evaluation settings, we cap the number of predicted CPC subclasses per patent to at most seven.
-This reflects the empirical annotation structure of the dataset: in the training set, 99.5\% of patents are annotated with between one and seven subclasses (median: 2; 99th percentile: 7).
-The same constraint is applied uniformly to supervised encoders and LLM-based methods to ensure comparability and to prevent degenerate over-prediction.
+Across all experiments, the number of predicted CPC subclasses per patent is capped at seven, reflecting the empirical annotation structure of the dataset and preventing degenerate over-prediction.
+All models are evaluated under deterministic inference settings.